 It is important to consult with legal experts to determine the validity of your claim, as well as the relevant medical authorities.
-If you relative or loved one has suffered a brain injury, you can claim on their behalf too.
+If your relative or loved one has suffered a brain injury, you can claim on their behalf too.
 In the case of a claim, your lawyers will advise you on the best course of action.
 Often the medical evidence and diagnosis can be technical and complex, determining the direct cause and likely prognosis may be difficult.
 In cases of minor, but debilitating brain injuries, it may be necessary to seek ongoing medical attention such as physiotherapy or psychological support.

-In these cases it is possible to seek medical compensation for the ongoing treatment from the liable parties.
+In these cases, it is possible to seek medical compensation for the ongoing treatment from the liable parties.